Ranitidine: Medical uses

-Contraindication

-Ranitidine has been discontinued globally, according to the NHS, and is contraindicated due to excess cancer risk and the ready availability of H2 antagonist and PPI alternatives.

 Adverse effects

 These adverse effects for ranitidine have been reported as events in clinical trials:

 Central nervous system

 Rare reports have been made of ranitidine causing malaise, dizziness, somnolence, insomnia, and vertigo.
 In severely ill, elderly patients, cases of reversible mental confusion, agitation, depression, and hallucinations have been reported.

 Cardiovascular

 Arrhythmias such as tachycardia, bradycardia, atrioventricular block, and premature ventricular beats have also been reported.

 Gastrointestinal

-All drugs in the H_{2} receptor blocker class of medicines have the potential to cause vitamin B_{12} deficiency, secondary to a reduction in food-bound vitamin B_{12} absorption.
+Drugs in the H_{2} receptor blocker class of medicines have the potential to cause vitamin B_{12} deficiency, secondary to a reduction in food-bound vitamin B_{12} absorption.
 Elderly patients taking H_{2} receptor antagonists are more likely to require B_{12} supplementation than those not taking such drugs.
 H_{2} blockers may also reduce the absorption of drugs (azole antifungals, calcium carbonate) that require an acidic stomach.
 In addition, multiple studies suggest the use of H_{2} receptor antagonists such as ranitidine may increase the risk of infectious diarrhoea, including traveller's diarrhoea and salmonellosis.
 A 2005 study found that by suppressing acid-mediated breakdown of proteins, ranitidine may lead to an elevated risk of developing food or drug allergies, due to undigested proteins then passing into the GI tract, where sensitisation occurs.
 Patients who take these agents develop higher levels of immunoglobulin E against food, whether they had prior antibodies or not.
 Even months after discontinuation, an elevated level of IgE in 6% of patients was still found in the study.